hyplabs/sushiswap-stellar-interface-fork/packages/stellar/contract-bindings/README.md

 1. Add `"@sushiswap/stellar-contract-binding-factory": "workspace:*"` to the dependencies of `../../../apps/web/package.json`
 1. Run `pnpm install` in the project root at `../../..`
 1. Import the new contract client in `../../../apps/web/src/app/(networks)/(non-evm)/stellar/_common/lib/soroban/client.ts` with something like `import { Client as ${name_for_new_contract_binding_sub_directory}ContractClient } from '@sushiswap/stellar-contract-binding-${name_for_new_contract_binding_sub_directory}'`
-1. Export a function to get an instantiated client with the same options as the Soroban client and the TypeScript binding in `../../../apps/web/src/app/(networks)/(non-evm)/stellar/_common/lib/soroban/client.ts` like the following where the `contractId` is a `CONTRACT_ADDRESSES` entry from `apps/web/src/app/(networks)/(non-evm)/stellar/_common/lib/soroban/contract-addresses.ts` if the contract is a singleton
+1. Export a function to get an instantiated client with the same options as the Soroban client and the TypeScript binding in `../../../apps/web/src/app/(networks)/(non-evm)/stellar/_common/lib/soroban/client.ts` like the following where the `contractId` is a `contractAddresses` entry from `../../../apps/web/src/app/(networks)/(non-evm)/stellar/_common/lib/soroban/contracts/index.ts` if the contract is a singleton
     ```typescript
     type ContractClientParams = {
       contractId: string